Slavery in Tunisia: Numbers

 Although quantitative data does not exist for the eighteenth century, some partial censuses carried out in the middle of the nineteenth century allow some approximate conclusions about the number of slaves throughout the country.
-Lucette Valensi offered an estimate of around 7,000 slaves or descendants of slaves in Tunisian in the year 1861, using registers which include lists of manumissions.
+Lucette Valensi offered an estimate of around 7,000 slaves or descendants of slaves in Tunisia in the year 1861, using registers which include lists of manumissions.
 However, such systematic records of the black population are not effective for several reasons: the abolition of slavery had occurred ten years before the first records of the subject population were taken for the mejba (a tax instituted in 1856), and therefore a good part of these groups, scattered through the various layers of society had escaped the system of control.
 The frequency of collective manumissions of black slaves at the death of a prince or princess reveals some important comparative numbers.
 In 1823, 177 slaves were manumitted at the death of a princess.
 Based on the figures provided by travellers, Ralph Austin established some averages, leading to a total estimate of 100,000 slaves.
 For his part, Louis Ferrière in a letter to Thomas Reade, the British consul in Tunis, estimated there were 167,000 slaves and freed slaves in 1848.
 Concerning European slaves, the number of women is difficult to determine.
 Some historians, like Robert C. Davis, estimate their number at around 10%, but these numbers are based on the redemption of slaves; it may simply indicate that women were rarely redeemed.
 This figure of 10% is especially dubious since the slaves acquired in coastal razzias were more numerous and in these razzias women constituted an average of five out of every eight people taken captive.

 Further, the distribution of slaves across regions was not homogenous.
 In the southeast, the proportion was quite high (especially in the oases).
 Some villages contained a clear majority of slaves, like those to the south of Gabès.
 At Tunis, despite continuous supply, the group likely remained a minority of the population, not exceeding a few thousand.
 The areas of concentration of slaves were thus spread between Tunis, the Sahel and the southeast.

 According to Raëd Bader, based on estimates of the Trans-Saharan trade, between 1700 and 1880 Tunisia received 100,000 black slaves, compared to only 65,000 entering Algeria, 400,000 in Libya, 515,000 in Morocco and 800,000 in Egypt.